Altham, Lancashire: Governance

 Altham is in Hyndburn, a non-metropolitan district with borough status in Lancashire.
 Altham was once a township in the ancient parish of Whalley, this became a civil parish in 1866.
 From 1894 to 1974, the parish was in the Burnley Rural District.

 Hyndburn Borough Council has a total of 35 councillors, two of which are elected by the ward of Altham.
 As of 2020, the ward is represented by two Labour Party councillors.

 Altham has a parish council; its meetings are usually in Altham village.
 The facilities at Accrington Stanley's Crown Ground stadium have allowed some meetings to be held there, a more convenient location for the residents of Altham West.
+Altham is the only civil parish in the Borough of Hyndburn.

 Industry

 Coal mining was the major industry in Altham in the 19th and early 20th centuries.
 After the Leeds and Liverpool Canal was opened in the 1810s, pits were located near the canal, and supplied coal to the industries of East Lancashire.
 Later in the century Altham Colliery (later renamed Moorfield Colliery) was opened.

 The colliery closed in 1949, and Moorfield Industrial Estate is now on the site.
 An explosion at the colliery in 1883 resulted in the deaths of 68 people.

-Altham is now home to two industrial estates, Altham Industrial Estate within the village and Moorfield Industrial Estate in the southwest of the parish near Clayton-le-Moors.
+Altham is now home to two industrial estates, Altham Industrial Estate within the village, which is home to the building manufacturing company Easy-Trim Roofing and Construction Products Ltd, and Moorfield Industrial Estate in the southwest of the parish near Clayton-le-Moors.